ketanyadav10/restapi/README.md

 # REST API documentation

 I have implemented it through swagger
-Please find the details at [swaggerui](http://localhost:3010/v1/swagger-ui.html) url after starting the application.
+Please find the details at [swaggerui](http://localhost:3010/v1/swagger-ui.html) after starting the application.

 # TODOs
 - [x] unit test for each endpoint